Latest findings from research make it unclear about the role of Vitamin D in managing asthma.

-Some research suggests Vitamin D may have a protective effect against asthma flare ups.[i] [ii]
+Earlier research from 2016 suggests that Vitamin D may have a protective effect against asthma flare ups.[i] [ii]

 Asthma Australia are proud to be funding research investigating Vitamin D levels during pregnancy and the impact on the respiratory outcomes of the infants.
 This project will hopefully inform future clinical trials by finding out the ideal time to supplement during pregnancy and what blood Vitamin D level to target, to improve the early life respiratory health of high-risk infants.